-For more information, please download our detailed information flyer or visit Barley Australia.
+For more information, please visit Barley Australia.

 Demand for high quality barley is strong both in Australia and internationally with Australian barley well recognised for its excellent malt and feed qualities.
 Australia produces two-row spring barley that is plump and bright with moderate protein content.
 Harvested grain has low moisture content with long storage viability.

 The Australian barley industry operates under a voluntary accreditation scheme, managed through Barley Australia, which evaluates new barley varieties in order to gain accreditation as an Australian malting variety.

 Australian barley is highly regarded around the world and is used mainly in the beer brewing industry and for animal feed.
 Uses for Australian malted barley include:

 - Malt vinegar

 - Flavoured sweet drinks such as Milo

 What is malt?